Year 1

 PE

-In PE this half term, the children will be learning about ball skills.
-The children will focus on controlling a ball using their feet.
-Through using dribbling skills it will allow the children to improve their accuracy, power and control of a ball.
+In PE this half term, the children will be learning about health and wellbeing.
+The children will focus on what healthy and unhealthy means.
+The children will learn how to be healthy and what they can do to stay healthy, this will involve having a balanced diet and keeping their minds and bodies healthy.
 The children will also be learning gymnastics.
 The children will focus on balancing on small and big body parts.
 The children will be using a range of balances to create a short gymnastic sequence.

 Home learning